KiltedCode/khandaria-campaign/sessions/2019/2019-10-03-trail-to-nowhere.md

 Ride check on bush and cloth
 where it was no one would have done that on accident

-Messenger brings message for `Belsarin`
+Messenger brings message for `Belsaran`
 `Guros` would like him to come to Justice Hill
 questioning guy from outside embassy
 city is getting more deserted, people traveling in groups